M.Musc Physio (Aust)

 Joy is an Australian trained Physiotherapist.
 She graduated from the University of Melbourne with a Bachelor of Physiotherapy in 2012.
 From 2013 to 2018, she practised as a physiotherapist at Tan Tock Seng Hospital in a wide range of areas before finding her calling in musculoskeletal injuries, focusing on knee, shoulder, neck and lower back injuries.
 Joy was also part of the multidisciplinary team in TTSH dealing with the treatment of chronic pain.
 She is certified in Advanced Dry Needling (GEMT).

-From 2018 to 2019, Joy worked in a private setting that incorporated Pilates with physiotherapy in the treatment and rehabilitation of patients.
+Since 2018, Joy has worked in private practice that incorporated Pilates with physiotherapy in the treatment and rehabilitation of patients.
 Joy is a Polestar Pilates Rehabilitation certified practitioner.
 Her interest in clinical Pilates stemmed from her exposure, during her university course in Melbourne, to the rehabilitative process of Pilates with its emphasis on the importance of proper functional movement and body awareness, as well as it being a fun exercise to do.